 The clock tower seems to have been built by a Jewish architect, as the sign at the base suggests.

-The town has perfectly rebuilt their basar and city center – a pedestrisn zone with cobbled streets.
+The town has perfectly rebuilt their bazar and city center – a pedestrian zone with cobbled streets.

 The shops are modern – we are parked in front of Apple and Android.